Why Can’t Diabetics Use Heating Pads?

 - Don’t sleep with a heating pad on, particularly electric types.
 This may cause your skin to get burnt when it accidentally malfunctions.

 - When using a heating pad on any part of your body, monitor your skin.
-Remember, diabetics tend to lose sensation on some parts of their body at times.
+Remember, diabetics tend to lose sensation in some parts of their body at times.
 So, make sure to check your skin every few minutes.

 - When using a heating pad regardless of the type, be mindful and ALWAYS use it with caution.

-How to Properly Use a Heating Pad
+How To Use A Heating Pad

 It is said that heating pads are not to be used by people with diabetes, especially the ones who suffer from neuropathy.
 However, there are some doctors who still allow their patients to use a heating pad to relieve muscle or body pain but with precautions and close monitoring.